MillionConcepts/clementine-conversion/readme.md

 to understand, replicate, correct, and modify most of our process of converting these PDS3 data sets into a PDS4 bundle.

-For this reason, we strongly recommend that anyone who produces new versions of the Clementine Imaging Bundle publicly available also modify or fork this repository -- or at least clearly document what happened to the data products after they were processed by the software in this repository.
+For this reason, we strongly recommend that anyone who makes new versions of the Clementine Imaging Bundle publicly available also modify or fork this repository, or at least clearly document what happened to the data products after they were processed by the software in this repository.
 Otherwise, this repository will no longer be useful documentation; it could even become misleading.